foundryvtt/crucible/docs/Character/Skills.md

 #### Animal Handling Tasks

 **Tame.** Animal Handling is used in attempts to calm wild beasts, allowing them to be approached, examined, or fed.
-A hostile beast may be dissuaded from attacking you with a successful Animal Handling check.
+A hostile beast may be dissuaded from attacking you with a successful Animal Handling check.<br>
-**Mount.** You may mount creatures at least one size larger than you, but doing so requires an Animal Handling check.
+**Mount.** You may mount creatures at least one size larger than you, but doing so requires an Animal Handling check.<br>
-**Command.** With creatures who are friendly or indifferent to your presence, you can attempt to command them through Animal Handling.
+**Command.** With creatures who are friendly or indifferent to your presence, you can attempt to command them through Animal Handling.<br>
-**Recall.** You can try to remember information about a certain kind of animal, such as its usual habitat, appearance, and eating or mating habits.
+**Recall.** You can try to remember information about a certain kind of animal, such as its usual habitat, appearance, and eating or mating habits.<br>

 | Rank | Animal Handling Progression Ideas  |
 | ---- | ---------------------------------- |